How to Buy Blackberry Shares UK – Beginner’s Guide

 If you still strongly believe that Blackberry represents a good long-term investment and you have fully considered the risks – the next step is to open an account with your chosen broker.

-First and foremost, head over the your chosen broker’s website and begin the account opening process.
+First and foremost, head over to your chosen broker’s website and begin the account opening process.

 FCA-brokers are legally required to collect some information from you – which usually includes the following:

 - Full name